CN-UPB/DeepCoMP/README.md

 deepcomp -h
 ```

+FIXME: Run from inside `drl_mobile`, else the path to training will be created wrongly.

 Adjust further settings in `drl_mobile/main.py`.

 Training logs, results, videos, and trained agents are saved in the `training` directory.